darribas/gds18/README.md

 # Geographic Data Science

+---

+**IMPORTANT**: this is the repository for the 2018 version of the GDS course.
+A more recent (and recommended) one is available at https://github.com/darribas/gds19

+---

 | OS      | Status |
 | ------- | -----------------|
 | Linux & macOS   | [![Build Status](https://travis-ci.org/darribas/gds18.svg?branch=master)](https://travis-ci.org/darribas/gds18) |